-- B. (1) Credit shall be allowed when the reinsurance is ceded to an assuming insurer that is accredited as a reinsurer in this state.
-An accredited reinsurer is one that: - (a) Files with the commissioner evidence of its submission to this state's jurisdiction; - (b) Submits to this state's authority to examine its books and records;
+- B. (1) Credit shall be allowed when the reinsurance is ceded to an assuming insurer that is accredited by the commissioner as a reinsurer in this state.
+AnIn order to be eligible for accreditationed, a reinsurer is one that must: - (a1) Files with the commissioner evidence of its submission to this state's jurisdiction; - (b2) Submits to this state's authority to examine its books and records;